Vápnfirðinga saga: Synopsis

 The next four chapters describe various incidents in which Thorkel attempts to attack and kill Bjarni.
 Bjarni is able to avoid confrontation with the help of informants and manages to escape an ambush by creating a decoy of himself using a wood chopping block.
-While traveling to the Althing two springs after Geitr's death, Thorkel manages to confront Bjarni and his men at a hay field on farm called Eyvindastadir.
+While traveling from the spring assembly in the Fljotstal district two springs after Geitr's death, Thorkel manages to confront Bjarni and his men at a hay field on farm called Eyvindastadir.
 The two groups fight until the farm's owner, Eyvind, comes out and throws clothes over their weapons.
 By this point each side had lost four men and Thorkel's arm has been wounded.
 The two sides depart in peace and return to their respective farms.
 A few days later Bjarni sends a healer named Thorvard to Krossavik in order to tend Thorkel's wounded arm.
 Thorkel was grateful for the healing and "spoke words of friendship with [Bjarni]".

 The following summer there was a poor hay harvest at Krossavik on account of Thorkel's wounded arm.
-Bjarni invites Thorkel to move his farm to Hof over the winter, which he accepts after they settle legal disputes.
-Thorkel was allowed to self-judge the case and he awarded himself 100 silver pieces for the killing of Geitir.
-The two remained at peace for the rest of their lives and Thorkel moved to Hof when he grew old and ran out of money.
+Bjarni makes Thorkel two offers of assistance.
+Thorkel is reluctant but his wife Jorunn insists and travels with Thorkel to Hof to discuss the matter.
+After discussing their disputes they reach a settlement.
+Thorkel was allowed to self-judge the case and he awarded himself 100 silver pieces for the killing of Geitir, the same as Geitir had paid for the death of Helgi.
+The two remained at peace and well-regarded for the rest of their lives and Thorkel moved to Hof when he grew old and ran out of money.